Planning Your Stay Abroad

 List of Downloadable Resources

-In order to get your studies abroad acknowledged, you must fill in the Stay Abroad Agreement Sheet and have it signed by the Dr. Nicole Nyffenegger before you leave.
+In order to get your studies abroad acknowledged, you must fill in the Stay Abroad Agreement Sheet and have it signed by Dr. Nicole Nyffenegger before you leave.
 Use the checklists (for both study and work) to make sure you follow all the required steps.

 SEMP ("Erasmus") - Application Deadline: 1 December

 Financial Support and Cost: SEMP provides financial support to students.
-You pay a set fee for the programme and you have to pay for accomodation, however the tuiton fee at the host university is covered by SEMP.
+You pay a set fee for the programme and you have to pay for accomodation.The tuiton fee at the host university is covered by SEMP while you pay tuition fees in Bern.
 Additionally, students receive a scholarship by SEMP to partially cover costs of living.
 The amount will depend on the length of your stay.
-For detailed information, please consult the SEMP website.
+For detailed information, please consult the SEMP website

 The Department of English currently has agreements with these universities: